dhruva3206/Risk-Analytics-Dashboard/ReadMe.md

 Here is how the data flows through this project:

-1.  **Python (The Grunt Work):** I used Python to ingest the raw claims data.
-This stage handles the ETL (Extract, Transform, Load) process—cleaning up inconsistencies, formatting dates, and preparing the "triangles" required for actuarial analysis.
+1.  **Python:** I used Python to ingest the raw claims data.
+This stage handles the ETL (Extract, Transform, Load) process
-2.  **R (The Brains):** Once the data was clean, I moved it to R. Here, I applied standard actuarial techniques (like Chain Ladder and Bornhuetter-Ferguson) to estimate IBNR (Incurred But Not Reported) reserves.
+2.  **R:** Once the data was clean, I moved it to R. Here, I applied linear regression to understand the correlation between the stock and The Market
 3.  **Excel (The Face):** Finally, I exported the results to Excel to build a dynamic dashboard.
-This is what a stakeholder would actually see—allowing them to visualize loss ratios and reserve estimates at a glance.
+Reporting the Value at Risk (VarR), Beta and Alpha values

 ---